Fola-rin/Fola-rin/README.md

 - 🌱 I’m currently learning **Node.js, MongoDb and Data Structures and Algorithms**

-- 👨‍💻 All of my projects are available at [https://folarin.netlify.app/](https://folarin.netlify.app/)
+- 👨‍💻 All of my projects are available at [https://afolarin.com](https://afolarin.com)

-- 💬 Ask me about **HTML, CSS, SASS, JavaScript, Typescript, React, Redux, and Next.js**
+- 💬 Ask me about **HTML, CSS, SASS, JavaScript, Typescript, React, Vue, Next.js and Nuxt.js**

 - 📫 How to reach me - **oyelekefolarin@gmail.com**